DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/10 Customize Columns/6 Fix Columns.md

-When the width of all columns exceeds the widget width, the grid becomes horizontally scrollable.
-If you set the [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/#enabled) option to **true**, users can keep certain columns in view regardless of how far they scroll the grid.
+When the width of all columns exceeds the widget's width, users can scroll the grid horizontally.
+If you set the [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/#enabled) option to **true**, users can show certain columns in the view regardless of how far they scroll the grid.

-You can also fix a column in code by enabling its [fixed](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed) option.
-The column is fixed to the widget's left edge by default.
+You can also enable a column's [fixed](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixed) option in code.
+This fixes the column to the widget's left edge.
 To change the position, set the [fixedPosition](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#fixedPosition) option.

-The following code fixes the `FullName` column to the default left position and allows users to fix and unfix columns at runtime:
+The following code fixes the `FullName` column to the default position and allows users to fix and unfix columns at runtime:

 ---
 ##### jQuery